Lagergren: History

 The titles were legally recognized by Italy 1929–1948, and remain legally recognized by the Holy See.
 In Sweden, the family is considered part of the unintroduced nobility, being one of very few families to hold a rank above Count and the only Swedish-origined family ever to hold the title of Marquis.

 Claes Lagergren was part of the circle around King Oscar II of Sweden, and had good connections to Catholic conservative elite circles in Rome.
 His wife's inheritance made it possible for him to buy Tyresö Palace in 1892, which he rebuilt inspired by original drawings from the 17th century in a national romantic style.
-In 1922, three years after the death of his first wife, he married Mary Moore Ogden (1856–1933), who was also a wealthy American heiress and whose funds made it possible for him to rebuild the castle.
+In 1922, three years after the death of his first wife, he married Mary Moore Ogden (1856–1933, granddaughter of Clement Clarke Moore and great-granddaughter of Abraham Ogden), who was also a wealthy American heiress and whose funds made it possible for him to rebuild the castle.
 In accordance with his last will and testament, his widow left the estate to the Nordic Museum.

 The ancestors of Claes Lagergren in the 18th and 19th centuries were parish priests, landowners, and surveyors.